osoco/osoco-site/site/content/thoughts/notes-about-a-next-software-world.md

 I think the exposition to Smalltalk and his
-[design principles](https://www.cs.virginia.edu/~evans/cs655/readings/smalltalk.html) made me inevitably think that *[The Computer Revolution Hasn't Happened Yet](http://www.vpri.org/pdf/m2007007a_revolution.pdf)* and an alternative software world is desirable and possible.
-I've been wandering around this idea since a long time ago until last year we started **[Blue Plane](https://blueplane.xyz)**, a very small research initiative supported by OSOCO, for long-term thinking and projects about the future of software.
+[design principles](https://www.cs.virginia.edu/~evans/cs655/readings/smalltalk.html) made me inevitably think that *[The Computer Revolution Hasn't Happened Yet](http://www.vpri.org/pdf/m2007007a_revolution.pdf)* and, therefore, an alternative software world is desirable and possible.
+I've been wandering around this idea since a long time ago, until last year we started **[Blue Plane](https://blueplane.xyz)** &mdash;a very small research initiative supported by OSOCO&mdash; for long-term thinking and development of projects about the future of software.

-We are still defining our particular vision of a new software world in Blue Plane: What is our goal?
+We are still defining our particular vision of "a" new software world in Blue Plane: What is our goal?
 What principles will drive our designs?
 How we imagine the future of software?
 However, I found some rough notes I wrote in 2016 about these ideas.
 We have read and think a lot about it since 2016, but these notes describe our starting point, and I think they are still fundamentally relevant, so I have decided to publish them now.